 - Have a strong interest in translational research.

 - Have a competitive course load in the sciences.

 - Complete the application in MERLIN.
 Select the following:

 - If accepted, commit to the full 10-week internship and complete all supplemental paperwork.

-The internship offers scholarships of $2,000, based on MERIT and NEED.
-These scholarships are only available for SURI applicants.
-Rosenberg and High School interns are not eligible to apply.
+While the internship is unpaid, it offers scholarships of $2,000, based on merit or need.
+These scholarships are only available for applicants to the default translational program.
+Rosenberg and High School interns are ineligible to apply.
 You are encouraged to apply to one or both scholarships, but will only be awarded one if you are chosen.
 To apply for the scholarships, please check the merit and/or need scholarships in the MERLIN application, and complete all of the essays on the second page of the application.